-2. Make sure that your Mac and TV are powered on and connected to the same network.
+2. Make sure that your Mac and television are both turned on and linked to the same Wi-Fi network.

-3. Open Elmedia Player and play a video.
+3. Open Elmedia Player from your dock or applications and play a video.

 4. You’ll see a Streaming icon in the bottom right, next to Settings and Playlist.
 Click it.

 Stream Mac to TV wirelessly without any unnecessary features.
-JustStream is a specialized streaming player with a compact interface.
+JustStream is a specialized streaming player with a simple and user-friendly interface.
 It’s compatible with any format, most network media devices (AirPlay, DLNA, Chromecast), and even external subtitles.

-Stream media or mirror, enable or disable your mouse pointer, or adjust the streaming resolution - there’s a lot you can find in JustStream that can’t be found in the default Mac AirPlay functionality.
+Stream media or mirror, enable or disable your mouse pointer, or adjust the streaming resolution - there are many features of JustStream that can’t be found in the default Mac AirPlay functionality.

-If both of your devices have AirPlay, then you should be able to stream from Mac to TV without third-party apps.
+If both of your devices support AirPlay2, the latest offering from Apple, then you should be able to screencast from Mac to TV without third-party apps.
 For example, macOS has a built-in screen mirroring feature.
 It isn’t perfect by any means, which may lead you to seek out better apps.

 The following Apple device models are AirPlay-compatible:

-This is a foolproof method that doesn’t even require a network connection.
-It should work in most cases, unless either of the devices is damaged.
-Use Thunderbolt, DVI or HDMI cables to connect your Mac to a TV.
 Use System Settings - Monitors and System Settings - Sound to start using the wired connection.
 After that, your desktop will be projected directly to the other screen.
-Just choose a file and start streaming video from Mac to TV.
+Just choose a file and start streaming the video from Mac.